absatuva/absatuva.github.io/_posts/2017-07-17-housing-at-uva-mirza.md

 At UVA, campus is called `ground`.

-> Before one decides over `on campus` vs. `off campus` housing, s/he is encouraged to read [this article](https://offgroundshousing.student.virginia.edu/files/resources/resource_3857.pdf).
+> Before one decides on `on campus` vs. `off campus` housing, s/he is encouraged to read [this article](https://offgroundshousing.student.virginia.edu/files/resources/resource_3857.pdf).

 ### On ground housing